 VI.
 Distribution of this policy

-The University will insure that all users are aware of the policy by publishing it in appropriate media designed to reach all faculty, staff and students.
+The University will ensure that all users are aware of the policy by publishing it in appropriate media designed to reach all faculty, staff and students.